What is data hygiene?

 Centralize data in your CRM and make it easy for customer-facing teams to maintain quality.
 Low CRM adoption kills data hygiene.
 Integrate tools that update records automatically without forcing reps to live in Salesforce.

 Data maintenance is an ongoing operational requirement.
-As databases grow, decay accelerates.
+As databases grow, data decay accelerates.
 Businesses need consistent processes for cleansing, appending, and enriching data.

 Data decays as contacts change jobs, companies restructure, and information becomes outdated.
 Ongoing enrichment keeps records current and actionable.